Approach

 "What happens when a senior partner doesn't trust the AI output?"

-Firms that genuinely understand their delivery process can give you a fixed price.
+Firms that understand their delivery process can give you a fixed price.
 Firms still figuring it out need time-and-materials to protect their margin.
 Both are honest.
 But one shifts the risk to you, and the other doesn't.

 "Who will be doing the actual work?"